-Let's pick it up here, 1-Samuel 8:1: "And it came to pass when Samuel was old, he made his sons judges over Israel.
-And the name of his firstborn was Joel, and the name of his sec ond was Abiah, judges in Beersheba.
-Yet his sons did not walk in his ways, but turned aside after dishonest gain and took bribes and perverted judgment....
-[That's exactly what we see happening today in all of our courts.] ...
-And all the elders of Israel gathe red themselves and came to Samuel to Ramah" (vs 1-4).
-Now, didn't fifty of the elders give wrong advice?
+1-Samuel 8:1: "And it came to pass when Samuel was old, he made his sons judges over Israel.
+And the name of his firstborn was Joel, and the name of his second was Abiah, judges in Beersheba.
+Yet, his sons did not walk in his ways, but turned aside after dishonest gain and took bribes and perverted judgment.... [that's exactly what we see happening today in all of our courts] ...And all the elders of Israel gathered themselves and came to Samuel to Ramah" (vs 1-4).

+Didn't 50 of the elders give wrong advice?
 Yes!
-So here come another group of elders-how many years later we're not told-and they came to Samuel and they're going to set the record straight.
+So, here come another group of elders-how many years later we're not told-and they came to Samuel and they're going to set the record straight.

-[So they] "...came to Samuel to Ramah.
-And they said to him, 'Behold, you are old, and your sons do not walk in your ways.
-Now make us a king to judge us like all the nations.'....
-[They were tired of it.
-God is tired of the ups and downs and ups and downs of these carnal-minded people of the children of Israel.
-That's why you know they were never granted salvation.]
-(They said): ...[give] us a king to judge us...But the thing was evil in the eyes of Samuel when they said, 'Give us a king to judge us.'
+Verse 5: "And they said to him, 'Behold, you are old, and your sons do not walk in your ways.

+Now make us a king to judge us like all the nations."

+They were tired of it.
+God is tired of the ups and downs of these carnal-minded people of the children of Israel.
+That's why you know they were never granted salvation.

+Verse 6: "But the thing was evil in the eyes of Samuel when they said, 'Give us a king to judge us.'
 And Samuel prayed to the LORD.
-And the LORD said to Samuel, 'Hearken to the voice of the people..." (vs 4-7).
+And the LORD said to Samuel, 'Hearken to the voice of the people..." (vs 6-7).

-So there are times when God will listen to you and give you what you desire-but that may not necessarily be what is right.
+There are times when God will listen to you and give you what you desire-but that may not necessarily be what is right.
 It may be an improvement over the evil that you see, but to make a decision that is not necessarily right, though it is an improvement over the evil, is not necessarily the right decision.

-And that's a problem that people have today.
-And that manifests itself this way: People try, through elections, to overcome the results of spiritual problems by political means.
-And you can't overcome spiritual problems by political means; because you're off-track from God.
+That's a problem that people have today.
+That manifests itself this way: People try, through elections, to overcome the results of spiritual problems by political means.
+You can't overcome spiritual problems by political means, because you're off-track from God!
 Now, you may retain some values that God says that you need to have, but that's nothing to brag about.
 Look at all of the things that they reject.
 Don't look at the few things they accept.

-So this really upset Samuel-v 7: "...prayed to the LORD.
-And the LORD said to Samuel, 'Hearken to the voice of the people in all that they say to you, for they have not rejected you, but they have rejected Me, that I should not reign over them."
-[Goes clear back to the Garden of Eden where we started.
+So this really upset Samuel, "...And Samuel prayed to the LORD.
+And the LORD said to Samuel, 'Hearken to the voice of the people in all that they say to you, for they have not rejected you, but they have rejected Me, that I should not reign over them" (vs 6-7).

+This goes clear back to the Garden of Eden where we started.
 They didn't want to dwell with God.
 Then God let them come to the east entrance of the Garden of Eden so they could still have contact with Him, offer offerings there, receive instructions from God.
 No, they didn't want to do that.
 What happened?
-Well, you look at the Flood.
+Look at the Flood!
 The whole world corrupted God's way.
 Every way when God was dwelling in the Garden of Eden.
-So we have a repeat of this over and over again.
+So we have a repeat of this over and over and over again.